joshdeburr/Insurance-Fraud-Anomaly-Detection/README.md

 ### 5. Visualization
 - Bar chart of top providers
 - Distribution histogram
-- Scatter plot to identify multi-variable anomalies
+- Scatter plot to identify anomalies

 ---

 ## Key Findings

-- The distribution of reimbursement is **right-skewed**, with a small number of providers exhibiting significantly higher averages.
+- The reimbursement distribution is strongly **right-skewed**, with a small percentage of providers receiving substantially higher average reimbursements than the overall population.
 - A subset of providers shows both:
   - High reimbursement per claim
   - High claims per patient

-- These providers were flagged as **high-risk** and may represent anomalous billing behavior.
+- The analysis narrowed thousands of claim records down to a smaller group of providers that may warrant additional review.
+- While these results don't prove fraudulent activity, they demonstrate how data analysis can be used to identify unusual billing patterns for further investigation.

 ---

 ## Visualizations

-### Top Providers by Average Reimbursement
 ![Top Providers](images/top_providers.png)

-### Distribution of Reimbursement
 ![Distribution](images/distribution.png)

-### Provider Risk Analysis
 ![Scatter Plot](images/scatter.png)

 ---

 ## Conclusion

-This analysis identified a small group of providers with behavior that deviates significantly from the norm.
-By combining multiple metrics into a unified risk score, the project demonstrates how data analysis can be used to flag potentially suspicious activity for further investigation.
+This project demonstrates a practical approach to healthcare claims analysis using provider-level aggregation, statistical outlier detection, and risk scoring.
+The workflow can help prioritize providers for further review and serves as a foundation for more advanced fraud, waste, and abuse detection techniques.

 ---